 Fluffy, light, sweet and airy!
-This Paleo Angel Food Cake is SO similar to its sugar and gluten-filled counterpart that your guests will never know the difference!
+This Paleo Angel Food Cake is SO similar to its sugar and gluten-filled counterpart, your guests will never know the difference!

 You guys.
-Who knew it could be done?!
-Who knew!
 Who knew that you could paleo-ify one of my all-time favorite cakes: Angel Food Cake.
-But, as you guys well know, it's my mission to health and paleo-ify just about anything on the planet, so here you have it: the BEST Paleo Angel Food Cake known to mankind!
+As you all know, it's my mission to health-ify just about every food imaginable, so here you have it: the BEST Paleo Angel Food Cake on earth!

 Serve alongside some Nature's Greatest Foods coconut cream ice cream, and you're for sure set for a delicious Mother's Day!

-You can also serve topped with fresh homemade whipped cream, or regular homemade vanilla ice cream!
-Just add on plenty of fresh berries though, because it's sooo good that way!
+You can also serve it topped with fresh homemade whipped cream, or regular homemade vanilla ice cream.

-Okay, so, here are some VITAL TIPS you *must follow* in order for this cake to turn out.
-Trust me, it took me three tries to get it right, so do not think you can get by with the wrong ingredients, because you unfortunately can't!
+Here are a few TIPS you must follow in order for this cake to turn out.
+It took me several tries to get it right, so be sure to follow the ingredients + instructions carefully.

 Paleo Angel Food Cake